Skip to Main Content

 Chinese Steadicam and gimbal operators from Hengdian backlots to Shanghai streets

-Stabilised camera work in China runs on a hybrid bench: SOC Asia-chapter Steadicam owner-operators with Tiffen and PRO sleds built up across mainland feature work and Hengdian World Studios period productions, alongside a younger generation operating DJI Ronin 4D.
-The Shenzhen-built cinema flagship that has become close to a national standard — Ronin 2, Freefly MoVI Pro, and ARRI Trinity hybrid rigs out of Beijing, Shanghai Songjiang, and the Hengdian backlots.
+Stabilised camera work in China runs on a hybrid bench.
+On one side sit SOC Asia-chapter Steadicam owner-operators with Tiffen and PRO sleds, built up across mainland feature work and Hengdian World Studios period shoots.
+On the other is a younger generation running the DJI Ronin 4D, the Shenzhen-built cinema flagship that has become close to a national standard.
+They also work Ronin 2, Freefly MoVI Pro, and ARRI Trinity hybrid rigs out of Beijing, Shanghai Songjiang, and the Hengdian backlots.

-Here is how this works in practice.
-Many have built reels on the long-take work that defines Frant Gwo's Wandering Earth franchise photographed by Bao Dexi, Zhang Yimou's Hero and Curse of the Golden Flower with Zhao Xiaoding, Jia Zhangke's Yu Lik-wai collaborations, and Wong Kar-wai's Hong Kong work with Christopher Doyle.
-BFA-trained camera operators and a rig-tech community around the DJI Shenzhen ecosystem round out the bench for car-mount, process-trailer, cable-cam, and Russian-Arm coverage imported through ATA carnets when the script calls for it.
-Camera packages route through Beijing RedStar, Jebsen Industrial, and Shanghai-based houses, with ARRI Alexa 35, Alexa Mini LF, RED V-Raptor, and Sony Venice 2 bodies prepped and balanced before call.
+Many have built reels on the long-take work that defines Chinese cinema.
+Think of Frant Gwo's Wandering Earth franchise, shot by Bao Dexi; Zhang Yimou's Hero and Curse of the Golden Flower with Zhao Xiaoding; Jia Zhangke's films with Yu Lik-wai; and Wong Kar-wai's Hong Kong work with Christopher Doyle.
+BFA-trained camera operators and a rig-tech community around the DJI Shenzhen scene round out the bench.
+They cover car-mount, process-trailer, cable-cam, and Russian-Arm shots, brought in through ATA carnets when the script calls for it.
+Camera packages route through Beijing RedStar, Jebsen Industrial, and Shanghai-based houses, and ARRI Alexa 35, Alexa Mini LF, RED V-Raptor, and Sony Venice 2 bodies are prepped and balanced before call.

-Productions briefing a one-take Forbidden City courtyard walk-through under Soprintendenza-equivalent heritage permits, a Bund waterfront night-exterior follow on Shanghai's east bank, a Hengdian Ming-Qing Palace corridor reveal, a Hong Kong harbour quay-side run, or a Hainan tropical-coast track-and-pan receive operator recommendations matched to camera weight, lens choice, vest type, and shot length rather than a generic day rate quote.
+Some productions brief a one-take Forbidden City courtyard walk-through under Soprintendenza-equivalent heritage permits.
+Others plan a Bund waterfront night-exterior follow on Shanghai's east bank, a Hengdian Ming-Qing Palace corridor reveal, a Hong Kong harbour quay-side run, or a Hainan tropical-coast track-and-pan.
+Each one gets operator picks matched to camera weight, lens choice, vest type, and shot length, not a generic day rate quote.

-The picture on the ground is more specific.
-Our coordinators arrange rehearsal blocks for complex choreography, plan vehicle-to-ground transfers using Beijing and Shanghai camera-car community vehicles built on Mercedes Sprinter, Yutong, and Iveco platforms, and combine Steadicam with crane, cable cam, Technocrane, and Action Group Russian Arm process work where the script demands it across feature, drama, and commercial sets.
-Gear is insured to Chinese industry standards through dedicated production cover, and our crews are familiar with the comms, monitor, and follow-focus chains favoured by both mainland Chinese DPs and inbound international cinematographers working under NRTA clearance, with the 17% VAT and standard inbound-production lines folded into one camera-department contract.
+On the ground, the plan gets more specific.
+Our coordinators set rehearsal blocks for complex choreography and arrange car-to-ground transfers using Beijing and Shanghai camera-car community vehicles built on Mercedes Sprinter, Yutong, and Iveco platforms.
+They also blend Steadicam with crane, cable cam, Technocrane, and Action Group Russian Arm process work where the script demands it, across feature, drama, and commercial sets.
+Gear is insured to Chinese industry standards through dedicated production cover.
+Our crews know the communications, monitor, and follow-focus chains favoured by both mainland Chinese DPs and inbound global cinematographers working under NRTA clearance, and the 17% VAT and standard inbound-production lines fold into one camera-department contract.

 FAQ